cfoskin/aws-network-monitoring/README.md

 # aws-network-monitoring
-network monitoring using the boto python library.
+network monitoring and autoscaling group management using the boto python library.

 Allows the user to manage various aspects of an autoscale group.